ARTICLE-LEVEL METRICS NOW LIVE

-You can now discover article-level metrics for all MNRAS articles, helping you see the impact of your work.
-Authors and readers can now view the number of downloads for each article, as well as the altmetric score on the MNRAS website.
+You can now discover article-level metrics for all GJI articles, helping you see the impact of your work.
+Authors and readers can now view the number of downloads for each article, as well as the altmetric score on the GJIwebsite.

 What is an Altmetric score?